EUROYoung/euroyoung.github.io/_pages/opportunities.md

 ## M.Sc. positions

-### Modelling Associate vacancy at the Kent Business School, University of Kent
 more to come...

 ## Ph.D. positions

-📢 PhD Opportunity in Operations Research – Amsterdam Business School
+### 📢 PhD Opportunity in Operations Research – Amsterdam Business School

 Are you interested in academic research, and looking to make an impact on society?
 Do you enjoy to develop optimization methods to solve an important societal problem?
 Would you like to be part of a vibrant research community in Amsterdam, with the possibility for research visits at MIT and LBS?
 Then we have just the right position for you!
 The Amsterdam Business School is looking for a highly motivated PhD student who will develop optimization methods to optimize tax systems in the Netherlands, and in other countries.